 A few months ago the restaurant was doing poorly and about to be closed.
 Corporate brought in a new manager.
 The new manager hired a new line cook.
 The line cook brought the p___-showing game from a previous job.
 That game made work fun for the staff and helped build camaraderie among the workers.

 The new enthusiasm and teamwork translated in better service and better service resulted in more customers and the restaurant turned the corner and became successful.

 The dishwasher explained that corporate thinks the new manager turned the place around and will promote him, but he’s really just an idiot who got lucky by hiring a line cook who brought in a game the workers found enjoyable.

-I give that silly movie credit for inspiring me to look past the obvious answers to try to find that privates-showing game that might be the real cause of success or failure.
+I give that silly movie a lot credit for inspiring me to look past the obvious answers to try to find the real cause of success or failure.